rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 `alias df="df -h --exclude=squashfs"`

+I will show you how to create aliases in a later section.

 If you create the alias you can use df -h instead of including the --exclude=squashfs option.

 - run df -h --exclude=squashfs